camunda/camunda-docs-static/get-started/content/apache-maven.md

 In order to browse the Camunda Nexus artifacts, here are the links which can be used.

 ### Community Edition
-This link helps you to browse the artifacts of Camunda bpm community edition.
+This link helps you to browse the artifacts of Camunda Platform community edition.

  https://app.camunda.com/nexus/service/rest/repository/browse/camunda-bpm/

 ### Enterprise Edition
-This link helps you to browse the artifacts of Camunda bpm enterprise edition.
+This link helps you to browse the artifacts of Camunda Platform enterprise edition.
 The user needs to login to the nexus repository before accessing the link.

  https://app.camunda.com/nexus/service/rest/repository/browse/camunda-bpm-ee/